ulfschneider/ulf.website/content/posts/sports/2022-02-27-fairlight-strael-build-notes.md

 <figure>
   <img src="/img/sports/wired-gear-shifting.png" alt="">
-  <figcaption> This example of a wired gear shifting setup is taken from the Road Di2 Series General Guide and I plan to follow that example.</figcaption>
+  <figcaption> This example of a wired gear shifting setup is taken from the Road Di2 Series General Guide and I plan to follow that example (excluding the satellite shifters).</figcaption>
 </figure>